Lemoncode/react-typescript-samples/readme.md

 * A component that will take care of showing / displaying the busy indicator (spinner).
 * A reducer that will take care of dispatching http requests in progress / completed.
-* A http helper that will wrap the request to trigger the proper messages (new request, request completed...), just to have a single entry point for this.
+* A http middleware that dispatch HttpCallCompleted action when http request is completed.

 We have updated MemberAPI to use the http helper / wrapper.

-## 12 Testing reducers
+## 11 Testing reducers

 Testing libraries: